Ethan0007/Point/PointId/README.md

 5. Public IP & MAC Address: The device's public-facing IP for additional uniqueness and network identifier that adds another layer of uniqueness..

 #### Key Features
-Contextual Uniqueness: Unlike GUIDs, which are random, Point identifiers incorporate meaningful information about the environment they were created in.
+Contextual Uniqueness: Unlike GUIDs, which are random, PointId identifiers incorporate meaningful information about the environment they were created in.

 - Easy Integration: The library is straightforward to use, making it easy to integrate into existing C# applications.
 - Static Methods: All methods are static, ensuring that no instance creation is necessary for identifier generation.